DeSantis Threatening Jail Time for Running Abortion Rights Ads in Florida

 Sign up for the Morning Memo newsletter

-Florida has become the state where elements of a future second Trump presidency America already comes into view.
+Florida has become the state where elements of a future, second-Trump-presidency America already come into view.
 We’re seeing some of these things happening right now in Florida.
 The example I’m about to share with you legitimately shocked me.
 (That’s a high bar.)
-It’s about the pro-choice ballot amendment which would restore Roe protections in Florida if it reaches a 60% threshold.
+It’s about the pro-choice ballot amendment which would restore Roe protections in Florida if it gets the support of 60% of voters.
 As in most other states, getting to 50% isn’t that difficult.
 60% is much harder.
-To head off even the chance that the ballot initiative might hit that challenging high bar the state of Florida is already spending a substantial amount of tax payer dollars campaigning against the initiative.
+To head off even the chance that the ballot initiative might hit that challenging high bar, the state of Florida is already spending a substantial amount of tax payer dollars campaigning against the initiative.
 Now we learn that the state is quite literally threatening jail time for the employees of stations that agree to run one of the ads for the pro-choice amendment.
-You heard that right – not sue under some claim of defamation but actual criminal charges.
+You heard that right — not sue under some claim of defamation but actual criminal charges.

 A few fact points to explain what’s going on.

-To threaten this the state’s lawyers shoehorn a law that makes it a misdemeanor to create a public health nuisance – like maybe a blood bank dumping extra blood out on a public side walk or running a private salmonella hatchery in your backyard.
+To threaten this, the state’s lawyers shoehorn in a law that makes it a misdemeanor to create a public health nuisance — like maybe a blood bank dumping extra blood out on a public side walk or running a private salmonella hatchery in your backyard.
 That’s not a matter for lawsuits.
-In Florida it’s a misdemeanor criminal offense.
+In Florida, it’s a misdemeanor criminal offense.
 The state says agreeing to run that ad creates just such a public health nuisance.

 This would pretty clearly never pass muster in court.
 But the station employees are being threatened with going to jail for 60 days.
-When you’re the one who might go to jail confidence that a court will eventually toss the charges isn’t that reassuring.
-The 1st amendment gives pretty ample protections even for demonstrably false claims, certainly in the realm of political speech.
+When you’re the one who might go to jail, confidence that a court will eventually toss the charges isn’t that reassuring.
+The First Amendment gives pretty ample protections even for demonstrably false claims, certainly in the realm of political speech.
 But what’s being claimed here is clearly accurate.
-At the most generous to the state of Florida you would still have to say that both sides of the factual dispute have a good faith belief that their argument is correct.
-That’s a textbook cases where it’s precisely the political process which is the place to sort out the disagreement.
+If you were being as generous as possible to the state of Florida, you would still have to say that both sides of the factual dispute have a good-faith belief that their argument is correct.
+That’s a textbook example of a case where it’s precisely the political process which is the place to sort out the disagreement.

-In a dire Trumpian future, you’re almost certainly not going to have no more elections.
+In a dire Trumpian future, you’re almost certainly not going to have an end to elections.
 They still have elections in Hungary, Turkey, even Russia.
 What you’d have is stuff like this, states acting as what amounts to an active belligerent in the political process by mobilizing state power.

 It’s already happening in Florida.